morTaZz/Anno1800-Skyscraper-Custom-layout-optimizer/README.md

 https://github.com/Caracus/Anno1800Panorama

 # Usage
-For normal usage , you can run the Standalone executable from "dist\main.exe" and run it. this version calculates the best layout for sky scrapers with minimum level of 3.
+For normal usage , you can run the Standalone executable from "dist\main.exe" and run it. this version calculates the best layout for sky scrapers with minimum tier of 3.

 For more advanced uses such as finding the best layout across all tiers you will need to edit the global variable on first line of Main.py "mintier" to your desired minimum tier. inorder to make executable file out of it you can use popular packages such as PyInstaller.